opentdf/web-sdk/README.md

-# OpenTDF Web Browser Client Documentation
+# OpenTDF Web Browser Client opentdf

 This project is focused on providing web client support for the OpenTDF family of data protection formats and protocols.
 Notably, it is a web-friendly library `@opentdf/client`, and tools and support for testing it and building it into web applications.

 ## Evaluate

 Do you want a quick demonstration of OpenTDF?
-See [Quickstart](https://github.com/opentdf/documentation/tree/main/quickstart#readme)
+See [Quickstart](https://github.com/opentdf/opentdf/tree/main/quickstart#readme)

 ## Integrate

 Ready to begin integrating into your system?
 Start a local, blank cluster.
-See [Integrate](https://github.com/opentdf/documentation/tree/main/quickstart#readme)
+See [Integrate](https://github.com/opentdf/opentdf/tree/main/quickstart#readme)

 ### Usage